PatrickHenson/patrickhenson.github.io/_posts/2018-07-26-mechanical-keyboard.markdown

 #### DZ60 PCB, Gateron Green Switches, Stainless Steel Plate, Stabilizers

-I daily drive my **Vortex Pok3r** and am used to the 60% profile.
-Anytime I switch to a 'normal' keyboard layout I end up mashing the caps lock and function keys in an attempt to use my programmed settings.
-By using a DZ60 I'll be able to custom program it with my desired layout.
+By using a DZ60 I was able to select a USB-C connector and will be able to program it with my desired layout.
+I chose the 60% profile since I daily drive a **Vortex Pok3r**.
+Anytime I switch to a 'normal' keyboard I end up mashing the caps lock and random keys in an attempt to use my programmed settings.

-Both of my other boards use Cherry MX-Clear switches which are my current favorite.
-I choose to build using Gateron Green switches in an attempt to cut the total cost and test out using clicky switches.
-They're different, but feel pretty good.
+My other boards use Cherry MX-Clear switches, which are my current favorite.
+For this build, I choose to use Gateron Green switches in an attempt to cut cost and test out clicky switches.
+They're different, but feel pretty good so far.

-I used the plate and stabilizers that came in the kit.
-Next time I might sand and paint the plate to customize it further.
-The stabilizers that came in the kit fit in place and aren't significantly different than the ones on my other boards.
-They're a little scratchy, but I expect them to smooth out over time as they break in.
+I also used the plate and stabilizers that came in the kit rather than ordering custom or original Cherry parts.
+I'd consider sanding and painting the plate to customize it further in future builds.
+The stabilizers don't feel much different than the ones on my other boards and I expect them to smooth out over time as they break in.

 #### Black Aluminum Case